 10 Montessori Principles Parents Should Know

 Don’t just limit the education to the classroom.
 You can bring Montessori principles into your life!
-Here are 10 principles for parents with children in Montessori schools in PA or elsewhere to keep in mind:
+Here are 10 principles for parents with children in Montessori schools in Philadelphia or elsewhere to keep in mind:

 1. Freedom With Limits